 My ideal fishing trip sees me catching a few squid for dinner.
-Shame that I am terrible at catching squid.
-I mostly resort to bartering a few table fish for them with my mates.
-That said, even a blind pig finds a truffle now and then :).
+Unfortunately I am terrible at catching squid 🙂 .
+Occasionally I get lucky but mostly resort to bartering a few table fish for them with my mates.

 I want to share some of the tips I have picked up thanks to my mates and also a bit of experimenting in the kitchen.

 On the boat

 We all want to avoid being covered in black goupy squid ink when retrieving squid into the boat.
 Let the squid have a few squirts in the water whilst still on the jig.
 If you have a net, scoop it under the squid and let the net contain the ink squirts.
 Once they have calmed down a bit bring them on board.

 I was recently given two tips that not only stop the squid from inking the inside of your eski (and the rest of your catch) but also treat the squid humanely.

 Tip 1 – Take a knife and spear the squid behind each eye.
 This will instantly kill them and you know you have done it right when the squid completely turns white.
 Here is some more information on the technique https://en.wikipedia.org/wiki/Ikejime.

 Here is a video of it being done on a subsequent fishing trip:

 Tip 2 – Pop any squid you have caught in a plastic bag before adding them to the eski.
 I reuse the plastic bag on several fishing trips, cleaning them after each use.